Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Results

 \subsection{Meta-learning}

 Finally, we turn to meta-learning.
-Its purpose is twofold: to quantify the gains achievable through fast \emph{supervised} adaptation, thereby mimicking a short user calibration phase; to provide a supervised reference point for interpreting the limits of the self-supervised test-time adaptation strategies studied above.
-We perform these experiments with the MAML \cite{finn2017model} algorithm, using four inner-loop gradient steps during meta-training.
+The goal is to quantify the gains achievable through fast \emph{supervised} adaptation, thereby mimicking a short user calibration phase.
+Since labels provide a stronger adaptation signal, we expect supervised few-shot adaptation to provide larger performance gains than self-supervised strategies.
+At the same time, considering few-shot regimes raises a practical question: can the system recover reliably under OOD shifts with \emph{less than one shot} per gesture, that is, when the available calibration data are sparser than a single labelled example for every class?

+We perform these experiments using the MAML algorithm~\cite{finn2017model}, with four inner-loop gradient steps during meta-training.
+As in Section~\ref{ssec:statisticalAlignment}, test-time adaptation (here, the inner-loop updates) is applied only to rank-4 LoRA parameters.

+Figure~\ref{fig:meta}a,b report adaptation trends analogous to Section~\ref{ssec:adaptbatcnor}, showing inter-session accuracy and cross-session impact during test-time adaptation.
+As expected, access to labels yields rapid convergence, typically within $30$--$40$ gradient steps.
+Moreover, accuracy on the adapted session (Fig.~\ref{fig:meta}a) surpasses $0.8$ when more than one example per gesture is available.

+At the same time, the $\sim 10\%$ performance gap between the 4- and 7-repetition setting highlights the importance of having at least one labelled example per class for reliable calibration (one-shot corresponds to 7 repetitions).

-Figure~\ref{fig:meta} reports adaptation trends analogous to the previous sections.
-As expected, the availability of labels leads to substantially faster convergence and higher accuracy on the adapted session (Fig.~\ref{fig:meta}a).
-The inset in Fig.~\ref{fig:meta}a compares first-order (solid) and second-order (dashed) MAML variants: both benefit from few-shot calibration, while second-order MAML typically converges faster.
+The inset in Fig.~\ref{fig:meta}a compares first-order (solid) and second-order (dashed) MAML variants, where second-order MAML typically converges faster (in approximately $20$ gradient steps).
 This speedup of second-order MAML, however, can come with increased sensitivity to the number of adaptation steps, consistent with a higher tendency to overfit, an effect that can be attributed to the fact that second-order gradients effectively shape the update dynamics, making the optimization process itself part of what is learned.
-In addition, because supervised calibration explicitly optimizes performance on the target session, meta-learning can become more session-specific, which manifests as a performance drop on the remaining test sessions (Fig.~\ref{fig:meta}b).
-As in prior experiments, increasing the number of calibration repetitions mitigates this effect, yielding less over-specialization and improved retention.
+In addition, because supervised calibration explicitly optimizes performance on the target session, meta-learning can become more session-specific, which manifests as a performance drop in terms of cross-session impact (Fig.~\ref{fig:meta}b).
+As in prior experiments, increasing the number of calibration repetitions mitigates this effect, yielding less over-specialization.